-It's called Guano Point because some intrepid explorer noticed a bunch of bats flying in and out of in the .
-So they set up an operation, building gantries at the top of the canyon and scaling down the cliffs to the , so they could harvest the guano.
+It's called Guano Point because some intrepid explorer noticed a bunch of bats flying in and out of caves in the canyon walls.
+So they set up an operation, building gantries at the top of the canyon and scaling down the cliffs to the caves, so they could harvest the guano.
 Bat guano, back in the day, was a key input to gun powder so there was plenty of demand in the old west for this stuff.

 One benefit the natives and pioneers had when experiencing these views was the lack of helicopters buzzing around.
 While I love the helicopter tours, for those not in the chopper the buzzing can be quite annoying, destroying the calm and serenity of this natural wonder.